Teutonic Order: Decline, 1410-1440

+Ousted from Prussia, after 1519

 After the Polish–Teutonic War (1519–1521), the Order was completely ousted from Prussia when Grand Master Albert of Brandenburg converted to Lutheranism in 1525.
 He secularized the Order's remaining Prussian territories and assumed from his uncle Sigismund I the Old, King of Poland, the hereditary rights to the Duchy of Prussia as a personal vassal of the Polish Crown, the Prussian Homage.
 Ducal Prussia retained its currency, laws and faith.
 The aristocracy was not present in the Sejm.

 Although it had lost control of all of its Prussian lands, the Teutonic Order retained its territories within the Holy Roman Empire and Livonia, although the Livonian branch retained considerable autonomy.
 Many of the Imperial possessions were ruined in the German Peasants' War from 1524 to 1525 and subsequently confiscated by Protestant territorial princes.
 The Livonian territory was then partitioned by neighboring powers during the Livonian War; in 1561 the Livonian Master Gotthard Kettler secularized the southern Livonian possessions of the Order to create the Duchy of Courland, also a vassal of Poland.

 After the loss of Prussia in 1525, the Teutonic Knights concentrated on their possessions in the Holy Roman Empire.
 Since they held no contiguous territory, they developed a three-tiered administrative system: holdings were combined into commanderies that were administered by a commander (Komtur).
 Several commanderies were combined to form a bailiwick headed by a Landkomtur.
 All of the Teutonic Knights' possessions were subordinate to the Grand Master, whose seat was in Bad Mergentheim.